 3. Enterprise and sustainability.

 We have created a sustainable business model that relies on the resilience of its members through volunteering and contribution.
-Meaning that this proposed project will remain financially stable for the future, not needing to rely on public funding.
-To this present day we have remained financially stable, and look set to continue with your help.
+Sundragon Pottery has remained financially stable, not needing to rely on public funding.